JuliaSmoothOptimizers/ADNLPModels.jl/docs/src/predefined.md

 jac(nlp, x)
 ```

-The package [`Symbolics.jl`](https://github.com/JuliaSymbolics/Symbolics.jl) is used to compute the sparsity pattern of the sparse matrix.
-The evaluation of the number of directional derivatives needed to evaluate the matrix is done by [`ColPack.jl`](https://github.com/michel2323/ColPack.jl).
+The package [`SparseConnectivityTracer.jl`](https://github.com/adrhill/SparseConnectivityTracer.jl) is used to compute the sparsity pattern of Jacobians and Hessians.
+The evaluation of the number of directional derivatives and the seeds needed to evaluate the compressed Jacobians and Hessians is done by [`ColPack.jl`](https://github.com/exanauts/ColPack.jl).
+We acknowledge Guillaume Dalle (@gdalle), Adrian Hill (@adrhill), and Michel Schanen (@michel2323) for the development of these packages.